10 Important Factors

-- For someone with OCD who responds to anxiety by performing rituals or routines, a behavior contact might limit how often the patient may indulge in ritual behavior, and a partner can assist by discouraging the patient from repeatedly performing the ritual and positively reinforcing ritual-free periods of time
+- For someone with OCD who responds to anxiety by performing rituals or routines, a behaviour contact might limit how often the patient may indulge in ritual behaviour, and a partner can assist by discouraging the patient from repeatedly performing the ritual and positively reinforcing ritual-free periods of time

 Being proactive and supportive with your spouse or partner’s treatment options where possible in a non-judgemental but to show interest offering support where possible.

-- Behavior Therapy — the goal of behavior therapy is to modify and gain control over unwanted behavior.
+- Behaviour Therapy — the goal of behaviour therapy is to modify and gain control over unwanted behaviour.
 The individual learns to cope with difficult situations, often through controlled exposure to them.

-- Cognitive Therapy — the goal of cognitive therapy is to identify, challenge, and change unwanted, unproductive thoughts, feelings and behaviors.
+- Cognitive Therapy — the goal of cognitive therapy is to identify, challenge, and change unwanted, unproductive thoughts, feelings and behaviours.
 The individual learns to separate unrealistic thoughts and feelings from realistic ones.
-As with behavior therapy, the individual is actively involved in his or her own recovery.
+As with behaviour therapy, the individual is actively involved in his or her own recovery.

-- Cognitive-Behavior Therapy (CBT) — many therapists use a combination of cognitive and behavior therapies.
+- Cognitive-Behaviour Therapy (CBT) — many therapists use a combination of cognitive and behaviour therapies.
 This is often referred to as CBT.
 With CBT, the patient learns recovery skills that are useful for a lifetime.

 - Medication — Medication can be very useful in the treatment of anxiety disorders, and it is often used in conjunction with one or more of the therapies mentioned above.
 Sometimes antidepressants or anxiolytics (anti-anxiety medications) are used to alleviate severe symptoms so that other forms of therapy can go forward.
 Medication can be either a short-term or long-term treatment option, depending on the individual.
 The choice of medication should be discussed carefully between doctor and patient and will always depend on individual circumstances.

-- Relaxation Techniques — Relaxation techniques can help people in developing the ability to cope more effectively with the stresses that contribute to anxiety and mood, as well as with some of the physical symptoms associated with them.
+- Relaxation Techniques — Learning to relax is important for everyone, it can help people in developing the ability to cope more effectively with the stresses that contribute to anxiety and mood, as well as with some of the physical symptoms associated with them.
 The techniques taught include breathing re-training, progressive muscle relaxation and exercise.

 - Self- Care – No matter what the situation is within a relationship, it is extremely important (and not selfish) for you partners to make self-care a priority.
 This will help you to cope and be there for the long run.

-Self Help for Coping with your Partner is Suffering from a Anxiety Disorder?
+10: Self Help for Coping with your Partner:

 - Don’t give up your own life and interests — Engaging in outside interests and hobbies can provide a much-needed break from the stress of your daily life, as well as leave you energized, happier, healthier and better prepared to face challenges.
 It is important to take this time for yourself and not become completely consumed with your partner’s disorder.